 Why come to our clinic?

 Frequently Asked Questions

-They can last a lifetime if the implantologist made no mistakes during the placement of the titanium root and if the patient strictly followed the rules during the rehabilitation period.
+Dental implants last a lifetime if the implantologist makes no mistakes during the placement of the titanium root, and if the patient strictly followed the rules during the rehabilitation period.

-No, you don’t have to worry about that.
+No, you don’t have to worry about pain during your procedure.
 Before surgery, the patient is given an injection of local anesthesia, which eliminates pain during surgical manipulations.

 The best option is to place an implant using a two-step protocol – if it is a molar – or a one-step protocol if the tooth is not in the smile zone.
 The implant completely replaces the tooth’s root and restores 100% of the chewing and aesthetic functions of the tooth row without affecting the neighboring units.
 No other method of restoration can boast this.

 At Svetlana Dental & Esthetic Center, we use MIS implants with increased hydrophilicity and load them with a ceramic crown.

 In such a clinical situation, it is a good idea to get an implant-supported dental bridge.
 This is an orthopedic structure consisting of three or more crowns.
 It is supported by implants screwed into the jawbone.
 The bridge allows you to get rid of dental defects in both the front and the sides of the jaw.

 - The installation process does not involve healthy, neighboring teeth (no need to resurface the enamel and remove the nerve endings).

 - Can be used to restore marginal teeth (free-end saddle defect).